A dog wearing a warm, waterproof coat stays dry while walking in the rain.

 It’s easy to fall into one of two traps: thinking no dogs need coats, or thinking all dogs do.
 The truth is, a dog’s need for a coat is highly individual.
 While a Siberian Husky is naturally built for snow, a short-haired Vizsla or a tiny Chihuahua will get cold quickly.
 A common misconception is that a fur coat is enough, but for many breeds, that’s simply not the case.
 Age, body fat, and overall health also play a huge role.
 An older dog with arthritis will benefit greatly from an extra layer of warmth to soothe stiff joints, while a young, active puppy might overheat.
 Before you buy, consider your dog's specific needs based on their breed, age, and lifestyle.

-Mistake #2: Prioritizing Fashion Over Function
+Mistake #2: Choosing Style Over Substance

 We all love to see our dogs looking adorable, but a coat’s primary job isn’t to make a fashion statement.
 The most important features are warmth, water resistance, and proper coverage.
 A flimsy but cute sweater won’t do much in a downpour, and a stylish jacket that restricts movement will just make your dog miserable.
 Instead of focusing only on color or pattern, check for practical details.
 Does it cover their belly and chest?
 Is it insulated?
 Are the materials durable?
 Remember, cold and damp weather can make health issues like joint pain and stiffness worse, so think of a good coat as a piece of essential gear, not just an accessory.